TV Buying Guide: All You Need To Know On How To Choose and Buy A TV

 LED vs. OLED

-We’ve established that most LCDs today use an LED backlight, where each LED illuminates a small cluster of pixels in order to form an image.
+Most LCDs today use an LED backlight, where each LED illuminates a small cluster of pixels in order to form an image.
 An OLED, on the other hand, is even smaller than an LED and can be used as individual pixels on a TV screen.
 This also means OLEDs can be lit up and shut off independently in order to create images, unlike LEDs.

 One huge advantage of being able to do this is that an OLED screen simply shuts off pixels to achieve “absolute black” and what most TV salespeople would call “a stunning level of contrast”.
-All the better to enjoy the inky-blackness of a thriller like John Wick.

 In contrast, a LED LCD achieves “black” by blocking most of the LED backlight.
 The problem with this is some of the light may still shine through.
 This might be noticeable, especially in a dark room.

 OLED vs. QLED

 For those looking at Samsung, you will notice that they have a line of TVs called QLED, which should not be confused for OLED.